Medishare Insurance: Christian Healthcare in 2026

 Can I use any doctor with Medishare?

-Is Medishare tax deductible?
+Is Medishare tax deductible in 2026?

 What happens if Medishare doesn't pay my medical bills?